Hiroshima & Nagasaki Commemoration Events

 "Sadako and the 1000 Cranes" told by Nicholas Pawlowski

-Ringing of 11 Bells by Veterans for Peace, Chapter 27
+Ringing of 11 Bells Veterans for Peace, Chapter 27

 Guests from Nagasaki